shahramg/FLSbagfile/README.md

 Authors:  Hamed Alimohammadzadeh (halimoha@usc.edu), Daryon Mehrabon (daryonm@gmail.com), Shahram Ghandeharizadeh (shahram@usc.edu)

+This software was developed using MATLAB R2022b for academic use.

 # Features

   * Store the flight paths of FLSs to illuminate a motion illumination in a bag file.